 - 1. I expect you to use your EPCC account for all communication related to your course work. - 2.
-When you email me, or any of your teachers for that matter, you need to make sure that you identify who you are and which class you're in. - 3.
 Always include a subject line and a message.
-Any attachment sent with no subject line and message will be deleted. - 4.
-Use your class days and time in the subject line.
-For example, "MW 1 pm" would be fine. - a) Read about these 10 best email practices.
+Any attachment sent with no subject line and message will be deleted. - 3.
+When you email me, or any of your teachers for that matter, you need to make sure that you identify who you are and which class you're in. - a) Use your class days and time in the subject line.
+For example, "MW 1 pm" is fine. - 4.
+Read about these 10 best email practices. - 5.
+As this class is practice in your professional communication, I expect you to use proper English-no text-speak.

-(Email, cont.)

-- 5. As this class is practice in your professional communication, I expect you to use proper English-no text-speak.
 You do not need to be overly formal, but proofread your writing and state your message clearly. - 6.
-I will always do my best to respond to you in a timely manner, but remember that I teach a number of other classes in addition to my other duties at the college.
+I will always do my best to respond to you in a timely manner, but remember that I teach a number of other classes in addition to my other duties at the college. - 7.
 I generally do not check email on the weekends.